justinmccoy/openwhisk-cloudant-trigger/README.md

 ```

 ### Update trigger using a filter function
 We're expecting a URL to be added to a document, or inserted as a new document; the trigger defined above will fire on every document change, not our desired outcome.
-We are only interested in documents that have a URL field added, and are missing Natural Language Understanding insights.
-To limit this trigger from firing on every change we need to update using a filter function.
+We are only interested in documents that have a `url` field, and are missing Natural Language Understanding insights.
+To limit this trigger from firing on every change we need to update using a **filter function**.

-Filters are defined in the cloudant database as design documents and contain a function that tests each object in the changes feed.
-Only objects that return true stay in the changes feed for further processing.
+Filters are defined in the Cloudant database as design documents and contain a function that tests each object in the changes feed.
+Only objects that return `true` stay in the changes feed for further processing.

+**design-doc.json**
 ```json
 {
   "doc": {